-New microbial endophyte strains were isolated from native plants in natural areas near apple tree growing areas of Wenatchee, Entiat/Okanagan, Yakima, and Methow.
+Through this Phase 1 grant, new microbial endophyte strains were isolated from native plants in natural areas near apple tree growing areas of Wenatchee, Entiat/Okanagan, Yakima, and Methow.
 A total of 119 strains (15 previously characterized and 104 new isolates) were screened using in vitro assays for inhibition of the post-harvest decay pathogens, Penicillium expansum, Botrytis cinerea, Neofabraea perennans, and Phacidiopycnis washingtonensis, as well as the causal agent of fire blight, Erwinia amylovora.
 Two to three dozen inhibitory strains for each pathogen were identified.
-Preliminary rRNA sequence characterization was used to screen for isolates related to potential human pathogens and a subset of the isolates with the strongest or broadest activities was selected for full genomic sequencing.
+Some of the strains inhibited overall fungal growth, likely through the production of volatile antimicrobial compounds.
+Fifteen strains grew in the presence of Penicillium expansum, a fungus known to produce the antimicrobial compound, patulin, which also has human impacts and is of concern in apple products.
+Growth of these strains suggests that they may be able to degrade patulin.
+Forty strains inhibited the bacteria, Erwinia amylovora, providing a strong pool of candidate biocontrol strains for this important pathogen.
+Preliminary rRNA sequence characterization was performed on all of the most active strains, and a subset of the isolates with the strongest or broadest activities was selected for full genomic sequencing.
+The subsequent genomic analyses were performed in our "Phase 2" grant.